PermaLeaks/torweave/README.md

 * Anonymous HTTP requests
 * Untraceable communication – Journalists and their sources, whistleblowers, activists, dissidents, and victims of crime who wish to remain anonymous can use Tor to securely communicate without being tracked or leaving behind a trail of evidence | PermaLeaks will launch later an enhanced version of weavemail protocol to add more anonymoty for on-chain communication.

+**VPN point of failure:**
+A VPN can hide your IP address, but the VPN provider can still see connection data and traffic passing through its servers.
+Although most VPN providers say they don’t keep logs of this information, using them for anonymity still requires trusting the VPN provider, whereas Tor uses a trustless system.